Bandwidth/node-bandwidth-extras/README.md

 }));

 app.use((req, res, next) => {
-	console.log(req .phoneNumber); // calls and messages to this phone number will be handled by this web app next();
+	console.log(req.phoneNumber); // calls and messages to this phone number will be handled by this web app next();
 });